donovanr/letter_ladders/README.md

 is a good one, since you can get all the way to a one letter word, which is a kind of word-nerd victory.

 The puzzle/question is this: what is the longest word you can do this to?

+If you feel like cheating, the code in this repository is one answer.
+Can you do it more efficiently?